 Safer Spaces Policy

-Eastern Edge Gallery will not tolerate discrimination or violent acts in any capacity, which includes but is not limited to: racism, white supremacy, sexism, heterosexism/homophobia, cissexism/transphobia, queerphobia, sizeism, ableist and ageist comments, sexualized and all acts of violence and harassment.
-This policy is always in effect and we are dedicated to creating as safe and welcoming space as possible within the gallery.
+Eastern Edge Artist-Run Centre will not tolerate discrimination or violent acts in any capacity, which includes but is not limited to: racism, white supremacy, sexism, heterosexism/homophobia, cissexism/transphobia, queerphobia, sizeism, ableist and ageist comments, sexualized and all acts of violence and harassment.
+This policy is always in effect and we are dedicated to creating as safe and welcoming a space as possible within the gallery.
 If you have any questions, or suggestions on how we could improve our safer spaces policy, please do not hesitate to contact us by phone at (709) 739-1882 or email (firstname.lastname@example.org).

 This policy is elaborated upon further in our Code of Conduct

 Eastern Edge Artist-Run Centre is committed to creating a space that is as physically accessible as possible to all of our patrons and members of the arts community.
 Entrances leading to the gallery have buttons to press to open the doors automatically.
 As you enter the building, pushbuttons are located to the right of the outside door and gallery door.
 Guests can also find pushbuttons to the left of the studio door.
 When exiting both spaces, the buttons in the gallery are on the left; in the studio, the button is on the right, and for the main door, the button is to the left.